Corporate Recovery and Insolvency

 A CVA is an opportunity to save your business.
 If a company has a viable future but is being hindered by a build-up of historic debt, a Company Voluntary Arrangement may be the answer.

 A CVA is essentially a compromise between a company and its creditors whereby both achieve a better outcome than if the Company is wound up.
 A CVA will often involve creditors accepting part payment of their debt in full and final settlement and once approved, all creditors are legally bound by the terms of the Arrangement.

 Administration prevents creditors from taking any legal action against a company.
 This provides breathing space and allows the administrator to formulate further proposals.
 Administration is sometimes used to provide protection for a company while a CVA proposal is formulated.
 Administration can be useful if:

 - Cash-flow pressure is critical but there is still a good core business.

 - The business can be sold but the company is insolvent.

 With a Pre-Pack Administration the sale of the business and its assets is “pre-packaged” prior to the administrator being appointed.
 The sale is then completed immediately after the administrator is appointed and there is a seamless transition of the business operation.
 The sale will typically include all the business, physical assets, goodwill, website, intellectual property etc.

 If a company is insolvent and cannot pay all its debts it may be appropriate to liquidate.
-In a Creditors’ Voluntary Arrangement the directors of the company voluntarily commence the liquidation process.
-A Creditors Voluntary Arrangement is the most common way for directors and shareholders deal with a company’s insolvency.
+In a Creditors’ Voluntary Liquidation the directors of the company voluntarily commence the liquidation process.
+A Creditors Voluntary Liquidation is the most common way for directors and shareholders to deal with a company’s insolvency.